attilaberencsi/gwtools/README.md

 B – After You changed PFCG roles, included new target applications in catalogs, adjusted role assignments, but they do not appear on Fiori Launchpad.
 Please also validate manually whether the User Comparison is executed in the target system, where the transport request is imported containing the adjusted PFCG role.
 This can be also one of the reasons of access problems.
 The validation and comparison can be done manually in transaction PFCG, or executing a mass report in the target system.

 C – This symptom become more in the foreground with metadata driven applications.
 You perform changes to the OData service, but it is not reflected on the UI.
 You added annotations to the metadata extension file, or new fields to the consumption view.
-I would like to mention here that, please do not run this feature with * without a good reason.
-In such case I would immediately take my chainsaw from my drawer my dear as Your colleague :).
+I would like to mention here that, please do not run this feature with * (V2) or empty (V4) without a good reason.
+In such case I would immediately take my chainsaw from my drawer my dear as Your colleague :sweat_smile:.

 Hint: when using CDS entities as reference model in SEGW projects, the generation of the project might required, which has nothing to do with the cache.
 In case You enhanced a standard CDS view in such setup, You might faced the issue that a value help annotation will never be part of the OData service, because this would need the regeneration of the SEGW project => standard modification.